 Special education...

-Special schools, mainly for blind and deaf children, are founded by foreign missionaries.
+Special schools, mainly for blind and deaf children, were founded by foreign missionaries.
 In total, there were in 1949 more than 40 special schools for blind and deaf people.
 Following the restructuring of the education system in 1951, the special schools were categorized as a variant of social education, deviating from their prior status as an integral component of the public education system.
 Social education inherently represented an informal educational approach, distinct from the structured formal education offered by public schools.
 Broadly speaking, the informal standing of special schools gave rise to several adverse outcomes: education for children with disabilities was regarded as less prioritized, public schools were not mandated to furnish educational provisions for children with disabilities, causing them to study in distant locations, and the educational quality within special schools lagged behind the standard education delivered by public schools.

 'Useless disabled people' shall learn skills to be no longer a burden to society, and be separated from the rest of society.
 They can not compete in the examination culture existing in China, in which only excellent students are selected for further study.
 Teachers are unable to look after disabled children because class sizes vary from 45 to 60 children, so no individual teaching is impossible.